Clerical Errors In Wills

 28th February 2020

-Where there is a clear clerical error in a Will then the English Courts have confirmed that they have the power to overturn the contents of a Will in favour of what will be deemed the Deceased’s real intentions.
+Where there are clear clerical errors in Wills or a (clear clerical error) then the English Courts have confirmed that they have the power to overturn the contents of a Will in favour of what will be deemed the Deceased’s real intentions.

 In the recent case of Kelly v Brennan the Deceased had intended that his estate be divided into six equal shares to be distributed amongst his siblings, with one sibling being deceased herself, her share was to go to her children.